MGDIS/core-ui/packages/linting-angularjs/README.md

-# MGDIS AngularJS Linting
+# @mgdis/linting-angularjs

-This project centralizes all the AngularJS linting rules/libraries at mgdis.
+This project centralizes all the AngularJS linting rules/libraries at MGDIS.

 You can add linting very easily to your project.